I first read about the brouhaha over the Politico trademark claim against the College Politico blog on Instapundit:

 Of course, I’m not a lawyer, nor do I pretend to play one in the blogosphere.
 However, my friend Ron Coleman is, and what’s more, he’s an expert in trademarks and copyrights, so he ought to know a thing or three about the .
 I’d definitely be interested in his take on The Politico’s claim.

-Well, I can’t agree with Glenn Reynolds’s “everyone who uses the word ‘pundit’ in their name” example, and while Jimmy is blogging with mouse in cheek about his planned claim of “blog,” “times” and “the,” I give him credit for making some effort.
+Well, I can’t agree with Glenn Reynolds’s “everyone who uses the word ‘pundit’ in their name” example, and while Jimmy is blogging with mouse in cheek about his planned claim of “blog,” “times” and “the,” I give him credit for making some effort (if not for a helpful title, confusing copyright and trademark, on his blog post).
 Frankly, there is some very good discussion, but unfortunately also some very bad, incorrect information mixed in, at the original post over at Hot Air.

 A couple of things.
 Let’s sit down.

 First, the problem with Glenn’s “pundit” example is, of course, that his blog is called INSTAPUNDIT, not “Pundit.”
 Instapundit is a brilliant coined word.
 While it is not fanciful — the best, most protectible kind of trademark, because you have to invent a fanciful word and then build its meaning up from scratch — it is entitled to a very high degree of trademark protection.
 Though it alludes to the qualities of a current events blog (currency and punditry), the word has no dictionary meaning at all, and does not threaten to become generic (see below) or even descriptive.
 No one calls any other blogger “an instapundit” unless they specifically mean to compare them to Instapundit.
 In fact the question is really, what if someone had started a blog called “College Instapundit“?